SecureFromScratch/Workshops/csharp/recipes_2026/challanges/README.md

 # Preparations

 ## Clone
-Clone the challanges folder using spars checkin
+Clone the challanges folder using spars checkout

 ## Packages
 1. **Install the following nugets**